 At the time the rally took place, Hitler was completing his sixth concentration camp; and protesters—many of them Jewish Americans—called attention to the fact that what was happening in Germany could happen in the U.S. “Don’t wait for the concentration camps—Act now!” proclaimed fliers advertising the protest.
 Outside the rally, people carried signs with messages like “Smash Anti-Semitism” and “Give me a gas mask, I can’t stand the smell of Nazis.”

-Police responded to the protesters with violent attacks.
+In some cases, police responded to the protesters with violent attacks.
 In one instance, a protester escaped a mounted police officer who’d grabbed him by punching his horse in the face.
 As the rally broke up that night, some protesters were able to slip by police and punch departing Nazis in the face.